jmgurvitch/art-of-data/readingdata.md

 ## Model A
 1. What does `csv` stand for?

+  Comma-separated values

-1. What information does `favorite_colors.csv` contain?
+3. What information does `favorite_colors.csv` contain?

+  The grade of the respondent and their favorite color

 ## Model B
 Examine and run the following snippet of code.